SoftwareAG/c8y-docs/content/machine-learning/anomaly-detection-bundle/anomaly-detection-using-demo-device.md

   - /predictive-analytics/anomaly-detection/#anomaly-detection-using-demo-device
 ---

 A fully functional demo can be prepared with the help of a demo device.
-For this, use the artefacts provided as part of the *AnomalyDetectionDemo.zip* file.
+For this, use the artifacts provided as part of the *AnomalyDetectionDemo.zip* file.

 #### Register a demo device in Cumulocity IoT